FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

       :height: 0.75in
       :align: left

-   name：**Account information**
+   name:**Account information**

-   effect：Display username and permissions and logout user
+   effect:Display username and permissions and logout user